-We all recognize the lofty, cloud-brushing spruces of Norwegian forests but thanks to the quirkiness of nature and various mutations we also have delightful and manageable examples such as this, with year round dense foliage that will be at home in most gardens.
+We all recognize the lofty, cloud-brushing spruces of Norwegian forests, but thanks to the quirkiness of nature and various mutations we also have delightful and manageable examples such as this, with year round dense foliage that will be at home in most gardens.
 The slow growing nature means they are perfect for positions alongside houses and buildings where more vigorous plants can cause difficulty quickly, but they also make fabulous edging for paths and patios and for that splash of drama in beds.
 It is not uncommon to see these trees adorned with Christmas lights in the festive season as the shape lends itself so well to being decorated – in fact it almost seems silly not to indulge.

 These are also perfect for pot planting and this is often when you will see them trimmed into impossible shapes, or into a standard tree form with the trunk exposed and the foliage trimmed beautifully atop it.
-The texture of the Alberta spruce is perfect either left to its own devices or shaped by a hand skilled at topiary.
+The texture of the Alberta Spruce is perfect either left to its own devices or shaped by a hand skilled at topiary.
 If you are considering planting in a pot – and this may well be the best option if you are in a particularly clay area, as the drying and then solidifying of heavy clay soils can be problematic – then use a good rich soil and don’t forget to line the bottom of your pot with gravel to ensure good drainage.
 These are not drought tolerant when out of the ground so must be watered regularly if potted, and it is quite reasonable to water twice a day in the height of summer.

-When planting your Alberta spruce in its new home, dig a hole to the same depth as the soil in the pot it arrived in and three times as wide.
+When planting your Alberta Spruce in its new home, dig a hole to the same depth as the soil in the pot it arrived in and three times as wide.
 Loosen the soil around the edges of the hole so that the roots can have an easy path into the soil around it.
 Place the root ball into the hole and backfill, adding some compost if the soil is of poor quality, then add some shredded bark to the top taking care not to touch the stem.
 You should water regularly, especially in prolonged periods of heat.
 Pruning can be undertaken in order to sharpen the natural form if you choose.

-There are two problems to watch out for and both are easily remedied provided they are spotted early.
+There are two problems to watch out for and both are easily remedied (provided they are spotted early enough).
 As with plants bearing variegated foliage, dwarf plants can suddenly, without warning and for apparently no reason whatsoever, attempt to revert to their original state.
 This means that, quite humorously, you might find a new branch that appears to have been stuck on from another tree altogether with blue needles that are huge in comparison.
 You just have to snip it out before the rest of the tree notices and attempts to do the same; once done your tree will carry on like nothing has happened.